The Green Deal Swansea

 Are my Cavity Walls suitable for insulating?

 If your home was built after 1925, the chances are that its external walls are made of two skins of brick with a gap or cavity between them, held together with wall ties.
-Insulation for Cavity Walls fills that gap, keeping the warmth in - thus saving energy.
-It can also help reduce condensation inside the house if this is a problem on your external walls.
+Cavity Wall Insulation fills that gap, keeping the warmth in - thus saving energy.
+It can also help reduce condensation inside the house if this is a problem on the inside of your external walls.

 Your home will usually be suitable for cavity wall insulation if:

 If it is "Black Mould / Spots" then this is probably Condensation and not Damp.
-90% of the time Condensation is a lifestyle issue rather than a structural issue.
+It is said that 90% of the time Condensation is a lifestyle issue rather than a structural issue.
 However, Cavity Wall Insulation can help reduce/eradicate Condensation.

 How is Cavity Wall insulation installed?